 Insure Your Trip

-Whether you’re embarking on an trip to a foreign country or visiting cities close to home, it is strongly advised to take out a travel insurance policy before your trip.
+Whether you’re embarking on a trip to a foreign country or visiting cities close to home, it is strongly advised to take out a travel insurance policy before your trip.
 Typically, policies will cover you against incidents like trip cancellation or curtailment, medical issues, and lost or stolen possessions.
 Also, most policies offer 24-hour emergency assistance, should you find yourself needing help in a situation overseas.
 It’s easy to assume that you won’t encounter negative situations on your trip, but why take an unnecessary risk when you can travel stress-free?
 Don’t allow any unfortunate inconveniences to put a damper on your trip; insure that you have an exciting adventure to remember by purchasing an affordable travel insurance policy, covering you against travel mishaps.

 European Health Insurance Card

-If you’re a European resident travelling within the European Union, make sure you have a valid European Health Insurance Card (EHIC) with you on your trip.
+If you’re a European resident traveling within the European Union, make sure you have a valid European Health Insurance Card (EHIC) with you on your trip.
 Although it doesn’t replace a travel insurance policy, it does mean that you can benefit from free or reduced cost state health care, the same as a resident of the European country that you’re in.
 An EHIC is free of charge and can be applied for online, so don’t forget to order or renew yours before you go on your trip.